-If your LEA is not exempt, at a minimum you will need to submit the MOEquity Document Submission Plan, in the form of an online Qualtrics survey, no later than December 3.
-This may be all you have to submit if you can attest that your LEA will not implement a reduction in aggregate local per-pupil funding in the 2021-22 school year.
-If you can attest (self-certify) to this fact – that your LEA is not facing overall local budget reductions – then the Qualtrics survey will be your only requirement.
-If your Charter District DID in fact have local per-pupil reductions, you must continue.
+If your LEA is not exempt, at a minimum you will need to submit the MOEquity Document Submission Plan, in the form of an online Qualtrics survey, no later than March 4, 2022 (5:00 PM).
+This may be all you have to submit if you can attest that your LEA “will not implement an aggregate reduction in combined State and local per-pupil funding” in the 2021-22 school year (FY22 as compared to FY21).
+If you can attest (self-certify) to this fact – that your LEA is not facing overall State/local budget reductions – then the Qualtrics survey will be your only requirement.
+If your Charter District DID in fact have State/local per-pupil reductions, you must continue.

-Our charter district had local per-pupil funding reductions, we cannot self-certify, what do we do?
+Our charter district had State/local per-pupil funding reductions.
+We cannot self-certify, what do we do?

 An LEA that is not automatically exempt and cannot self-certify its MOEquity compliance has two options remaining.